Smile4ever/Neat-URL/Neat URL-webext/README.md

 Invalid parameters:

     param@*.google.* (too many wildcards)
-    !ved (this is some random string - not supported, it will not work) /ref@amazon.*$ (dollar sign should be at the beginning)
+    |ved (this is some random string - not supported, it will not work)
+    /ref@amazon.*$ (dollar sign should be at the beginning)

 ## Recommended parameters